PawnsApprentice/PawnsApprentice/README.md

 # 💫 About Me:
-Hey there.
-I'm Hassam Abdullah, a Software Engineer focused on web development.
+Hey there. a Software Engineer focused on web development.

 ## 🌐 Socials: